- The entire track was cut from the album before it could be recorded by the band. It was later recorded and added to Pink Floyd The Wall the film.

 “The record used to be Roger’s life story, and there were dates in the lyrics that put him at 36 years old.
 Kids don’t want to know about old rock stars.
 I insisted we make the record more accessible, more universal.
 It was kept universalized, with some very important fine-tuning by Roger.”

-It was rejected by the band for inclusion on the album because they felt it was too personal, even though its inclusion would have helped to tell the story.
-It ended up in The Wall anyway.
-The song was later recorded for the film.
+It was initially rejected by the band for inclusion on the album because they felt it was too personal, even though its inclusion would have helped to tell the story.
+It ended up as part of The Wall anyway.
+The movie gave Waters the opportunity to restore “Tigers” back into The Wall storyline and the song was recorded for the film.
 When it was eventually released as a single in 1982, it bore its original copyright date of 1979.

-Similar to most of Side 3 of the album, the music of the piece is orchestral.
-Other than Roger Waters on vocals, none of the other members of Pink Floyd appear on the recording.
+Music for the song is orchestral and is similar to several tracks on Side 3 of the album.
+Other than Waters on vocals, none of the other members of Pink Floyd appeared on the recording.
 Orchestrations were arranged and conducted by Michael Kamen, who had also worked with Pink Floyd previously while recording The Wall.
 He would go on to work with the band on The Final Cut as well as Waters and Gilmour solo projects.
+Background vocals were performed by the Pontarddulais Male Choir led by Noel Davis.

 My guess is that “Tigers” was ultimately released on The Final Cut for a number of reasons.
 The most obvious reason?
 It says so right on the label.
 When it was first released as a single, the sleeve read “Taken from the album The Final Cut” even though it was ultimately not included on that album for its original 1983 release.
 So the expectation, such that it was, was for it to be there.

-I think, more importantly, because The Wall is such a classic album.
+I think, more importantly, because The Wall is such a classic album with a much larger fanbase that is very protective of it.
 Any attempt to change, repair, or restore it would definitely spark huge fan backlash (I realize the irony of that statement as it pertains to this website and project).
 Finally, The Final Cut has not been as popular as other Pink Floyd albums over the years and there has been much less backlash by adding this track 20 years after the album’s first release.

-However, “When the Tigers Broke Free” was written specifically for The Wall.
+However, I think “When the Tigers Broke Free” sounds forced in its new home on The Final Cut.
+It was written specifically for The Wall.
 It made its first appearance in the canon as a crucial part of Pink Floyd The Wall (the film).
 In my opinion, that’s where it belongs.

 When The Tigers Broke Free, Parts 1 and 2